rRrasta/LinuxNetwork/README.md

 - Add screenshots with the call and output of the **ping** and **nmap** commands to the report.

 ##### Save dumps of the virtual machine images
-**p.s.
+**P.S.
 Do not upload dumps to git under any circumstances!**

 ## Part 5.
 Static network routing

-`-` So far we have only connected two machines, but now it's time for static routing of the whole network.
+"So far we have only connected two machines, but now it's time for static routing of the whole network."

 **== Task ==**